-No. Today's terrorism is not a case of individuals struggling against tyranny.
-The plague of terrorism now sweeping the West is far more insidious than that.
+No. Today's terrorism is not a case of individuals standing up to tyranny.
+The plague of terrorism sweeping the WEst is far more insidious than that.

 All too often the ideology of terrorists is ignored, just as it was of the New Left in the late 1960's.
-A close examination reveals most of these groups are dedicated to some form of revolutionary communist ideology, a significant yet largely unassimilated fact.
+A close examination reveals most of these groups are dedicated to some form of revolutionary communist ideology, a significant yet largely unrecognized fact.

 Terrorists, far from being revolutionaries fighting for freedom, are actually totalitarian soldiers trying to destroy liberty.
 They, clearly, seek more repression.
-Let me repeat that: Terrorists want the governments they oppose to become more repressive.
+Let me repeat that terrorists want the governments they oppose to become more repressive.